OpenNMT/opennmt.github.io/Advanced.md

 * TOC
 {:toc}

+[Note: these features are currently only supported in the main Lua/Torch version of the library.
+If there is a feature you would like in Python, please vote for it in our <a href="forum.opennmt.net">forum</a>.]

 ## Configuration files

 When using the main scripts `preprocess.lua`, `train.lua` and `translate.lua`, you can pass your options using a configuration file.
 The file has a simple key-value syntax with one `option = value` per line.
 Here is an example: